 Our service now covers areas all across Canada

-If you’re one of the lucky ones, your home may be donned with a beautiful outdoor space or backyard.
-A popular fixture in many yards is patios.
-Also known as decks, whether large or small, wood is a commonly used material to construct these beautiful features.
-As you may already know, to use wood safely in outdoor structures as well as to maintain its longevity, it will need to be treated.
+If you’re one of the lucky ones, your home may have a beautiful outdoor space or backyard.
+A popular fixture in many yards is the patio.
+Also known as a deck, whether large or small, wood is commonly used as a material to construct these beautiful features.

 For a step-by-step guide, we met with one of the contractors in our network, Felix Deblois-Beaucage, as he and his team were working on a wooden deck renovation project.
 Here, we’ll go over the five main steps of this process.

-Before you start painting, you’ll need to be sure that you have a clean surface.
-Make sure to fix any popped nails or screw heads that may have come loose over time.
+Before you begin painting, you’ll need to be sure that you're working on a clean surface.
+Be sure to fix any popped nails or screw heads that may have come loose.
 Also, if you find large cracks throughout the surface of the wood, these will need to be filled in before painting.

-This can be completed with an epoxy putty and then stained to match the surrounding deck boards.
-This step is especially important when working on a deck that will be in place for a number of years.
+This can be completed with epoxy putty and then stained to match the surrounding deck boards.
+This step is especially important when working on a deck you plan to use for a number of years.

-Once the surface of the wood has been treated for holes as well as being clean and dry, you need to sand it with 50-grit sandpaper.
-This is an important step because any trace of old paint, primer or stain will be removed from the surface of the wood before you go forward with adding another paint or primer.
+Once the surface of the wood has been treated for holes while also being clean and dry, you'll need to sand it with 50-grit sandpaper.
+This is an important step because any trace of old paint, primer, or stain should be removed from the surface of the wood before you go forward with adding another paint or primer.

-Sanding the surface works to open up the pores in the wood, which will improve the new paint or stain adhesion.
-If there is no paint, varnish or stain on the wood, use 100 or 120 grit sandpaper.
-An electric sander is another tool that can be used to make this step easier and speed up the process.
+Not to mention that sanding the surface works to open up the pores in the wood, which will improve the new paint or stain adhesion.
+If there's no paint, varnish, or stain on the wood, we recommend using 100 or 120 grit sandpaper.
+An electric sander is another tool that will make this step easier and speed up the process.

 Looking for contractors to paint a wooden deck or structure?

 Only when the primer is completely dry should you begin the painting process.
 For this specific project, two coats of opaque 100% acrylic paint were used.
-As we mentioned above, use a roller to apply the paint, the workers in this project used a paint roller for large areas and a paintbrush for corners and edges.
+As we mentioned above, use a roller to apply the paint.
+The workers in this project used one for large areas and a paintbrush for corners and edges.
 Once the entire surface was covered, they let it dry according to the paint manufacturer's instructions.

 When it comes to the painting of your deck, you could also cover the wood using a sealant or a stain.
-Do bear in mind that when it comes to working with a stain, anywhere between one and three coats could be necessary, and this will be dependant on the type of stain you apply.
+Do bear in mind that when working with a stain, anywhere between one and three coats may be necessary.
+However, this will be dependant on the type of stain you apply.

 Use your personal judgment when it comes to deciding on the number of coats.
 Remember that paints and stains may dry differently than they appear going on.

 After you’ve applied the right amount of paint coats to your deck's wood surface, you’ll then need to let it dry for at least 24 hours.
-However, drying time may be further dependant on the weather and this is an extremely important factor.
+Drying time may be dependant on the weather and this is an extremely important factor to consider.
 Before you start this project, we’d recommend checking out your local weather forecast to reveal the 24-48 hours during which you plan on undertaking this project.
-This is to make sure it’s clear, dry and not too humid.
-Unfortunately, if it happens to start raining before the paint dries out, you may have to undertake this project again.
+This is to make sure it’s clean, dry and not too humid.
+Unfortunately, if it happens to start raining before the paint dries, you may have to paint all over again.

 Renoquotes.com can help you get quotes to paint or stain a wooden deck.
 If you submit your project to us, we’ll put you in contact with the most suitable contractors for you.
 Fill in the form on our homepage (only a few minutes), and you will receive quotes from companies that are specialized in exterior painting.